ivanlado/kNearestNeighbors/README.md

 ## 2nd version (soon)
 The kNearestNeighbors algorithm is improved:

-*
--Features are scalled
+*Features are scalled
--Nearest neighbours importance is weighted according to its distance *
+*Nearest neighbours importance is weighted according to its distance